2023 Examination Results at Torpoint Community College

-Inspired students at Torpoint Community College have achieved outstanding results with a significant improvement in the number of students attaining GCSE grades including English and Mathematics.
-Students at Torpoint have made above their expected progress where nearly 10% of students achieved an A* in their GCSEs.
-This significant improvement across the College is a reflection of both each and every inspired individual learner and the hard working members of staff.
-The College is looking forward to welcoming a significant number of these students into the hugely successful Sixth Form at the College which again this year also celebrates excellent results and sees every student move successfully to their next steps.
+The percentage of students attaining GCSE grades of 4 or above, identified as the standard pass, in both English and mathematics was 60%.
+Dr Jeremy Plumb, Headteacher said “This achievement across the College is a reflection of each and every inspired individual learner, together with the support and encouragement of their families.
+Congratulations to all students for their individual achievement and praise to all staff who have steered the students through the courses and examinations.
+The College is looking forward to welcoming a significant number of these students into the hugely successful Sixth Form at the College which again this year also celebrates good results and sees every student move successfully to their next step”.

 Torpoint Community College A Level Results 2023